Aitor Martínez (footballer): Managerial career

 Shortly after retiring, Martínez was named manager of Málaga CF's youth sides.
 He had a short spell in charge of Segunda Andaluza side UD Loreto in 2019, before joining the structure of Real Betis as manager of the Cadete squad.

 In 2020, Martínez was named at the helm of the Juvenil squad, before being promoted to the reserves on 24 June 2022.
 He left the club on 9 June of the following year, as his contract was due to expire and would not be renewed.

 On 7 May 2024, after nearly one year without a club, Martínez was appointed manager of Tercera Federación side UD Torre del Mar, replacing departed Alfonso Vera.
 He left after missing out promotion in the play-offs, and took over Atlético Sanluqueño CF in Primera Federación on 20 June.

 Martínez was sacked by the Atletistas on 29 September 2024, after just six matches.
+On 3 February, after more than a year unemployed, he took over Real Ávila CF in division four, but left the club on 11 June.

+On 22 June 2026, Martínez replaced Carlos Alós at the helm of Juventud de Torremolinos CF in the third tier, but was himself dismissed on 12 August, before the start of the season.